 With repeated practice that builds this most basic mental skill, the brain is drawing on its neural plasticity to re-wire itself.
 The outcome is that a person develops greater self-awareness.
 This greater awareness and ability to stay present in the flow of information and energy helps a person to become more confident in regulating and responding to their mental flow.
 Various extenuating developmental factors, unique to each person’s life story, determine how quickly attuning exercises develops this regulatory skill.

 library.
-They are very simple and help transition from the ATTUNE step to the RESONANT step.
+They are very simple and help transition from the ATTUNE step to the RESONATE step.
 Let’s return to an infant’s experience to understand why resonating is important.
 The body’s attuning dynamic exists to serve the infant’s instinct to survive by finding a source of warmth and food, usually with the mother.
 At birth, both in the infant and the mother experience an enormous release of oxytocin that amplifies and drives this bonding instinct.

 Mirror neurons are another hardwired mechanism in our brains that fires and wires new neural pathways to help the infant attune to its primary source of safety, warmth and food.
 Part of mirror neurons’ role is to shift the infant’s mental attention from attuning to resonating with its primary caregiver.
 Mirror neurons encourage a safe holding environment to form between the mother and infant.